High Desert Midwifery, LLC

 What if I birth quickly and my baby arrives before the Midwife?

 • Babies are sometimes in a rush to be born!
 Throughout your pregnancy we talk about the normalcy of labour and birth, empowering women to trust your body along with educating families for such an occurrence.
-We are always in-route to your home, sometimes on the phone with you or your partner for guidance.
-We do not make you go into hospital for a precipitous birth, and we never miss the delivery of the placenta!
+I am always in-route to your home, sometimes on the phone with you or your partner for guidance.
+I do not make you go into hospital for a precipitous birth, and we never miss the delivery of the placenta!

 Can children come to my appointments?